Nailing the Security Audit with RRCU

 The most convenient option is to automate the process of running of the sync and ingestion of the data into ConductorOne.
 You can automatically pull connector data into an application by using an AWS S3 bucket as a data source.

-Before you begin: Complete Steps 1-3 in Integrate with an S3 bucket to set up your data storage location.
+Before you begin: Complete Steps 1-3 in Set up an external data source.

 1. In ConductorOne, navigate to an existing application you wish to add the connector data to, or create a new application.

-• To create a new application, follow the steps in Create a custom application.
+• To create a new application, follow the steps in Create custom applications.

-• To use an existing application, open Apps and click Applications, then select the application’s name from the list.
+• To use an existing application, click Applications.
+On the Managed apps tab, select the application’s name from the list.

-2. On the application’s page, click the Data sources tab.
+2. On the application’s page, scroll down to the Connectors area of the page.

 3. Click Import app data and select From data source.